cemc-oper/nwpc-data-client/README.md

 ## Features

--   Find operation system data in HPC-PI.
+- Find file path for operation system data in HPC-PI or external storage nodes from HPC-PI.
--   Find operation system data in external storage nodes from HPC-PI.
+- Download data file through a data service.

 ## Installing